mahmouddwidar/My-Prayer/README.md

 ![My Prayer Logo](./imgs/icon-128.png)

-**My Prayer** is a browser extension designed to provide accurate prayer times based on your current geographical location.
+**My Prayer** is a browser extension designed to provide prayer times based on your current geographical location.
 Whether you're at home or traveling, stay connected to your daily prayers effortlessly.

 ## Features